Marlwood School Young Carer procedure

 - Feeling that no one understands and that no support is available

 It also might be difficult to engage their parents (due to fears about child being taken into care, fears about their condition being misunderstood or their parenting skills being called into question).
 They may be unable to attend parents’ evening.

 Marlwood School acknowledges that young carers may need extra support to ensure they have equal access to education.
-Through this policy, Marlwood School is giving the message that young carers’ education is important.
+Through this Procedure, Marlwood School is giving the message that young carers’ education is important.

 The designated link teacher for young carers is Miss Ingle, who will liaise with relevant colleagues, Carers Support Centre and other relevant agencies with the consent of the young carer.
 All pupils will be made aware of the designated link.